buildingSMART/BCF-API/README.md

 * update the Topic, or add comments or viewpoints
 * place the Topic into `closed` status

-## 1.9 Additional Response Object Properties
+## 1.9 Additional Response and Request Object Properties

-All API response Json objects may contain additional properties that are not covered by this specification.
+All API response and request Json objects may contain additional properties that are not covered by this specification.
-This is to allow server implementations freedom to add additional functionality.
-Clients shall ignore those properties.
+This is to allow server and client implementations freedom to add additional functionality.
+Servers and clients shall ignore those properties and must not produces errors on additional properties.
+Servers and clients are not required to preserve these properties.

 ----------